hasanmoudud/geocompr/main.md

 <!-- Therefore, frequently users store their spatial data in PostGIS, and interact with it through a dedicated GIS software such as QGIS.
 Of course, you can also use R to access data from PostGIS (**sf**, **rgdal**, **rpostgis**). -->
 <!-- In summary,  a typical workflow would be: perform a large spatial query with PostGIS, then load the result into a further application (QGIS, R) for further geoprocessing.    -->
 ]
-The advantages of a good console such as that provided by R (and enhanced by IDEs such as RStudio) are numerous:
+The advantages of a good CLI such as that provided by R (and enhanced by IDEs such as RStudio) are numerous.
+A good CLI:

 - Facilitates the automation of repetitive tasks.
 - Enables transparency and reproducibility, the backbone of good scientific practice and data science.